What Happens at a Utah Pretrial Conference Dustin March 31, 2026

 2

-The parties may identify disputed facts, contested legal issues, and any points that can be resolved by agreement rather than live proof.
+The parties may identify disputed facts, contested legal issues, and points that can be resolved by agreement rather than live proof.

 3